-The Sixth Form (Post 16/Key Stage 5) located at Ellen Tinkham College at Wayside Crescent, is a provision for young people between the ages of 16-19.
+The Sixth Form (Post 16/Key Stage 5) located in Building One at Hollow Lane is a provision for young people between the ages of 16-19.
 The Key Stage 5 (Post 16 Education) curriculum is linked to the ‘Preparing for Adulthood’ Framework.

 Students may spend one, two or three years within the Department, depending on their Transition plans.
 All students have a personalised learning programme built around what is important to them, and for them, and which works towards preparing them for longer term future outcomes and aspiration.
 The Transition process is embedded throughout the students’ programmes, and families and carers will receive support during their time in the department specific to this.